hotmeteor/receiver/README.md

 ## A drop-in webhook handling library for Laravel.

-Webhooks are a powerful part of any API lifecycle.
-Receiver aims to make handling incoming webhooks a consistent and easy process within your app.
+Webhooks are a powerful part of any API lifecycle. **Receiver** aims to make handling incoming webhooks in your Laravel app a consistent and easy process.

 ### Installation